smatechnologies/ibm-i-agent-docs/versioned_docs/version-18.1/operations/lsam.md

 #### Option Two: Start the LSAM Manually

 1. To start the LSAM manually, enter **SMAGPL/STRSMASYS** in the command line.
 Optionally, specify the name of the LSAM environment in the ENV parameter.
-If ENV is specified, the job's library list does not matter.
 :::tip
-Log in to the LSAM menu system or set the interactive library list to match the LSAM environment that will be managed.
-Use the command SMASETLIBL to view a list of choices for automatically setting the library list when using command entry outside of the LSAM menu system.
-For more information on the SMASETLIBL command, refer to SMASETLIBL.
-If the library list is set, the ENV parameter default value of *CURRENT may be used.
+The STRSMASYS command driver program temporarily sets the job's library list to match the specified LSAM environment, so it is not necessary to manually manage the job's library list when using this command.
 :::
 2. The optional ENV parameter enables the copy of the command in library SMAGPL to be used from the IBM iSeries Navigator to start the LSAM without having to log on to a green screen workstation.